 The Commission must further find that there is no feasible less environmentally damaging alternative to the proposed project, especially with respect to the impacts of submarine cables and cable installation on marine organisms and hard bottom habitat.
-In order to find that there is no less environmentally damaging alternative to the proposed project, it is necessary to assess two types of alternatives: (a) alternatives to the proposed landing site and (b) alternative offshore routes.
+In order to find that there is no less environmentally damaging alternative to the proposed project, it is necessary to investigate the three types of alternatives: (a) alternatives to the proposed landing sites; (b) alternative offshore routes; and (c) installation methods.